HoagnDawg35/Autonomous_car_v1/README.md

   <li> Operation</li>
   <li> VSC's Extensions</li>

-<h2> Project Description:</h2>
+<h2><ul></ul>Project Description<ul></h2>
-<p>- This is my project that i use for the "Autonomous Vehicle" Competition
+<li> This is my project that i use for the "Autonomous Vehicle" Competition </li>
-- Samplev5: The vehicle can detect the lane using given segment of lanes function, from the both edges of lanes to find the center of the lane.
-I'm applying the P.I.D Control Algorithm to calculate the angle and adjust the speed of the vehicle
+<li>- Samplev5: The vehicle can detect the lane using given segment of lanes function, from the both edges of lanes to find the center of the lane.
+I'm applying the P.I.D Control Algorithm to calculate the angle and adjust the speed of the vehicle</li>
-- *Updating...* </p>
+<li>Updating..</li>